Wow, that headline labored?

 This week I printed a scoop about how Bessemer Enterprise Companions changed a board member at Hinge Well being, after that board member invested in a competing startup.
 Hinge Well being co-founder Daniel Perez alleges that the board member didn’t notify him earlier than they led a spherical in an early-stage startup in the identical sector.

 The scenario provides a uncommon and nuanced peek into the world of aggressive pressure between startups.
 Whereas founders count on sure requirements of conduct from buyers, together with that they notify them of investments in immediately aggressive startups, buyers could also be feeling extra stress to make quicker choices that conflict with the founders they’ve already backed, whereas having totally different definitions of competitors from their portfolios.
-In a post-NDA world, the principles must be rewritten round methods to have these conversations.
+In a post-NDA world

 I’m not fairly certain if extra due diligence is the answer to everybody’s woes — however I do suppose transparency and explicitness between founders and buyers can’t harm.
 It’s not only for founders.
 Traders, who owe returns to their LPs, don’t wish to be in conditions the place they’ll’t spend money on a booming sector as a result of they’ve one different funding within the sector.